jewettaij/visfd/doc/doc_filter_mrc.md

-####  Implementation of LoG filters and blob-detectors:
+####  Implementation of LoG filters and blob-detectors

 To speed up the calculation,
-the Difference-of-Gaussian approximation to the Laplacian-of-Gaussian filter us used.
+the Difference-of-Gaussian approximation to the (*scale-normalized*) Laplacian-of-Gaussian filter us used.
-Specifically, the original image is convolved with a [Difference-of-Gaussians (DoG)](https://en.wikipedia.org/wiki/Blob_detection#The_difference_of_Gaussians_approach) filter, *h(x,y,z)*
+Specifically, this filter has been approximated [Difference-of-Gaussians (DoG)](https://en.wikipedia.org/wiki/Blob_detection#The_difference_of_Gaussians_approach) filter, *h(x,y,z)*
 ```